 |Withdrawal during||Tuition portion charged||Room & board portion charged*|

 Charges may be assessed once official notification is sent from the Registrar’s Office.

-*Begins on move in day through the first day of classes
+** Room charges for the first week begin on move in day through the first week of classes.